robot297/JAG_5_2019/grades/Lab 4 Questions.md

   | Como   | 28.14 |

   Write a program that enables you to enter the names of lakes and times, and store it all of this data in data structure(s).
-You'll need to save every time entered for each lake.
+You'll need to save EVERY time entered for each lake.

   Don't store it in individual variables.
 Your program should still work if you started running around another lake too (e.g. Lake of the Isles, or Lake Phalen).